 GAO’s research identified very few communities in the United States that have responsibly considered climate migration as a resilience strategy, and only two—Newtok, Alaska, and Isle de Jean Charles, Louisiana—that actually moved forward with relocation.

 For more communities to devise realistic approaches to their future, they will need a strategic renewal process, as described in the new (2020) book, RECONOMICS, The Path To Resilient Prosperity.
-That’s the sort of approach that would likely require the involvement of a certified Revitalization & Resilience Facilitator (RE Facilitator).
+That’s the sort of approach that would likely require the involvement of a Certified Revitalization & Resilience Facilitator (RRFac).

 Newtok, for example, faced imminent danger from shoreline erosion due to thawing permafrost and storm surge (see figure at left).
 Literature and experts suggest that many more communities will need to consider relocating in coming decades.